 AHDB Knowledge Exchange Manager Paul Hill says: “There’s nothing new about looking at rotations or cover crops, but we now need to bring innovative ideas into farming to meet the challenges of the future: resistance, regulation, and, biggest of all, climate change.”

 Incorporating grass or legume into a rotation can help reduce erosion and improve soil structure.
 When a legume is utilized in the rotation, nitrogen fertilizer may not be required.
 Phosphorus and potassium are accumulated in other crops.
-Crop rotation is also a crucial component of an integrated pest control (IPM) program.
+Crop rotations are also a crucial component of an integrated pest management (IPM) program.

 The right rotation results in improved yields, lower emissions, and less land degradation.
 We all know this, but are we choosing the right rotations in our planning?

-Plant Nutrition 🌾 Different amounts and type of minerals from the soil are used by different crops.
-If the same crop is grown every year, the soil will not have enough nutrients needed for the plant to thrive.
+Different types and amounts of minerals from the soil are used by different crops.
+If the same or very similar crop is grown year after year, the soil will not have enough nutrients required for the plant to thrive.

-Water Quality 💧 : Reduced sediment loss, as well as losses of dissolved and sediment-attached nutrients and pesticides, can enhance surface water quality.
-Deep-rooted sod crops, which may utilise nutrients from deep in the soil profile, can minimise nitrogen losses to groundwater.
+Reduced sediment loss, as well as losses of dissolved and sediment-attached nutrients and pesticides, can enhance surface water quality.
+Deep-rooted crops, which may utilise nutrients from deep in the soil profile, can minimise nitrogen losses to groundwater.

 Easily plan new crop rotations on the map and quickly seeing what you grow previously.